 - Examples of pervious surfaces: gravel driveways, wood decking, concrete lattice pavers, brick and porous asphalt

 - Allow water to percolate slowly into the ground

-- Reduce the amount of polluted runoff flowing into our streams and Torch Lake
+- Reduce the amount of polluted stormwater flowing into our streams and Torch Lake

-- Slow the rate of polluted runoff flowing off your land
+- Slow the rate of polluted stormwater flowing off your land

 - Help to recharge groundwater

 - Examples of impervious surfaces: asphalt driveways, stone slabs and steps, concrete garage aprons and sidewalks & patios, buildings (homes, garages, sheds, pole barns)

 - Do not allow water to percolate into the ground

 - Accelerate stormwater runoff

 - Concentrate runoff and create erosion problems or make them worse